Budget approval process

 Two types of certified budgets

-The process branches depending on how the School Committee certifies its budget relative to what the towns can fund within their levy limits.
+The process branches depending on how the School Committee certifies its budget.

 Level Funded

-The requested budget is at or near the standard increase of half of new revenues.
-Even though towns give more to the schools, it is less than the decrease in Chapter 70 state aid — resulting in roughly $600,000 less for the school.
-A level-funded budget is also any request low enough to be covered without significant impact on other town department budgets.
+A budget at or near the standard increase — roughly half of new revenues.
+Even though towns contribute more, it is less than the decline in Chapter 70 state aid, yielding about $600,000 less for the school.
+Can be funded without an override.

 Greater than Level Funded